denalimarsh/alien-invasion/README.md

     - inFile contains clean, digestible data and is always in .txt format
     - valid file path is given as command line argument
 - Paths are not automatically bidirectional, such that `boston east=Berlin west=Honolulu` allows an alien to move from Boston to Berlin, but not from Berlin to Boston
-- Once destroyed, cities are removed from the world but have their name retained for printing at the end of the game

 ## Installation
 If you have already downloaded go and set your GOPATH, installing invasion is easy
-- 1. Clone the repo
+- Clone the repo
-- 2. Run `go install` from the root directory
+- Run `go install` from the root directory

-If not, getting set up with go is painless
+If not, don't worry - getting set up with go is painless
 - [Download go](https://golang.org/dl/)
 - [Using GOPATH](https://github.com/golang/go/wiki/GOPATH)